 That’s the general rule, but there are some specific exceptions.
 You may or may not be able to re-title your annuity.
 You will have to check with the annuity company or the broker who sold it to you.

 More importantly, you cannot re-title your IRA in the name of your trust.
 That would force a liquidation of the IRA and the payment of taxes on it, which you don’t want.
 In addition, you may or may not want to name your trust as beneficiary of your IRA.
 If your trust ends at your death with everything being distributed to your beneficiaries, it’s easier simply to name them as beneficiaries of the IRA.
 On the other hand, if your trust will continue after your death to provide for management and protection of the trust assets for your beneficiaries, then you can provide these same protections to your IRA funds by naming the trust as the beneficiary at your death.
-However, before you take this step, make sure that the trust meets the requirements to qualify as a designated beneficiary so that the minimum distributions can be stretched out over the life expectancies of the beneficiaries.
-If the trust does not meet these requirements, the IRA will have to be liquidated within five years of your death and all of the taxes paid on it at that time.
+However, before you take this step, make sure that the trust meets the requirements to qualify as a designated beneficiary so that the minimum distributions can be stretched out for 10 years after your death or over the life expectancies of certain eligible beneficiaries.
+If the trust does not meet these requirements, the IRAs will have to be liquidated within five years of your death and all of the taxes paid on them at that time.
 Your estate planning attorney should be able to advise you on this.